How Far Is Lightning?

 Lightning is the strange spark and stream of lights that we often see in the sky during stormy days.
 It happens when there is change in electric potential energy between different regions of atmosphere due to bad weather conditions.

-How Does Line of Bright Sparky Lights Form?
+How Does Line of Bright Sparks in Sky form?

 Line of Bright Sparky Lights, as the sparky lines in the image below.